-The bill aims to enhance consumer protection by instituting age-verification requirements for the distribution of sexual material harmful to minors on adult websites, applications, and digital platforms.
-It mandates that commercial entities employ a reasonable age-verification method to prevent access by individuals under 18.
-The bill prohibits the retention of personally identifying information during the age-verification process and establishes civil and criminal penalties for violations.
+The bill aims to enhance consumer protection by instituting age-verification requirements for the distribution of sexual material considered harmful to minors on adult websites, applications, and digital platforms.
+It mandates that commercial entities implement a reasonable age-verification method to prevent access by individuals under 18.
+The bill also prohibits the retention of personally identifying information during the age-verification process and establishes civil and criminal penalties for violations.
 Additionally, it introduces a new 10 percent tax on the gross receipts of commercial entities operating adult websites, with the revenue directed to the Department of Mental Health for behavioral health services.
-The bill also includes provisions for warnings about the dangers of pornography and emphasizes the public health crisis it poses.
+The bill emphasizes the public health crisis posed by pornography and aims to educate families about its harms.

 Furthermore, the bill amends Section 13A-6-240 of the Code of Alabama, changing the term "person" to "individual" and requiring written consent for the distribution of private images, with specific exceptions.
-It establishes civil actions for individuals harmed by violations of the age-verification requirements and grants the Attorney General the authority to impose civil penalties for non-compliance.
-The bill categorizes violations as Class A misdemeanors or Class C felonies for repeat offenses and allows the Attorney General to seek emergency injunctions against violations.
-The provisions will take effect on different dates, with the tax provisions starting on September 1, 2025, and the remaining sections becoming effective on October 1, 2024.
+It establishes civil actions for individuals harmed by violations, allowing for the recovery of damages and attorney fees.
+The Attorney General is granted enforcement authority, including the ability to impose civil penalties and seek emergency injunctions against violations.
+The penalties for unauthorized distribution of private images are categorized as a Class A misdemeanor, escalating to a Class C felony for subsequent offenses.
+The tax provisions will take effect on September 1, 2025, while the remaining sections will become effective on October 1, 2024.

 Statutes affected: